adosar/aidsorb/docs/source/index.rst

     .. card:: Extend the :doc:`cli`
         :text-align: center

-        Allow users to make predictions from the command line.
+        Enable users to make predictions from the command line.

     .. card:: Add more architectures
         :text-align: center